apache/datafusion-site/_posts/2024-08-20-python-datafusion-40.0.0.md

 aggregate and window functions to make them easier to use.
 We plan on [bringing these enhancements](https://github.com/apache/datafusion-python/issues/780) to this project.

+## Thank You

+We would like to thank the following members for their very helpful discussions regarding these
+updates: [@andygrove], [@max-muoto], [@slyons], [@Throne3d], [@Michael-J-Ward], [@datapythonista], [@austin362667], [@kylebarron], [@simicd].
+The [primary PR (#750)] that includes these updates had and extensive conversation, leading to an significantly improved end product.
+Again, thank you to all who provided input!

+We would like to give an special thank you to [@3ok] who created the initial version of the wrapper definitions.
+The work they did was time consuming and required exception attention to detail.
+It provided enormous value to starting this project.
+Thank you!

 ## Get Involved

 The DataFusion Python team is an active and engaging community and we would love